-Knowledge of the South Australian Public Health System.
+- > Knowledge of the South Australian Public Health System. - > Knowledge of contemporary professional nursing and/or midwifery issues

 Organisational Context

 Organisational Overview:

 Our mission at SA Health is to lead and deliver a comprehensive and sustainable health system that aims to ensure healthier, longer and better lives for all South Australians.
 We will achieve our objectives by strengthening primary health care, enhancing hospital care, reforming mental health care and improving the health of Aboriginal people.